Unboxed-Software/solana-course/content/token22-on-chain.md

 pub token_a_account: Box>,
 ```

-You can do the same thing for the `Token Extension Program`, just with a different ID.
+You can do the same thing for the `Token Extensions Program`, just with a different ID.

 ```rust
 use anchor_spl::token_2022::ID;